carebitcoin/carebitcoin/doc/masternode-install.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the Carebit wallet [here](https://github.com/carebitcoin/carebitcoin/releases/latest)
+* Download and install on the local PC / mac the Carebit wallet from [here](https://github.com/carebitcoin/carebitcoin/releases/latest)
 ***

 ***Step 2***
-* Send EXACLY 120000 CARE to a receive address within your wallet.
+* Send EXACTLY 120000 CARE to a receive address within your wallet.
 ***

 ***Step 3***